 Alas, my efforts failed.
 I used the baking powder solution above, a milk spray solution, and a diluted hydrogen peroxide solution of various strengths over the last two weeks, but the pumpkins are a loss.
 Once I discovered the powdery mildew, it was too far advanced to control with organic solutions.
 It appeared to be checked at first, but when more rain fell, the fungus quickly spread to new foliage.
 I now have two small pumpkins in the garden, attached to vines that are withering.

 All of the information I researched made clear that the solutions I sprayed on the infected plants are to be used for the prevention of fungus before symptoms appear.
 I was holding out hope that I could control it and save the pumpkins and melons.
-Once powdery mildew or any fungus attacks your garden to this extent, it’s very difficult to kill or control and the best solution is to remove and dispose of all infected plants to keep it from further infecting your garden.
-Powdery Mildew can also overwinter, so plant resistant varieties in that area the following season.
+Once powdery mildew or any fungus attacks your garden to this extent, it’s very difficult to kill or control.
+The best solution is to remove and dispose of all infected plants to keep it from further infecting your garden.
+Powdery Mildew can also overwinter, so plant-resistant varieties in that area the following season.